Shift equivalence implies flow equivalence for shifts of finite type: The flow equivalence classification

-\begin{rem} Theorem \ref{feresult} is obtained from the equivalence of (1) and (3) in \cite[Theorem 3.1]{BPos2002}.
-Apart from minor notational changes, Theorem \ref{feresult} fails to be an exact quote for two reasons. \begin{enumerate} \item It is standard and natural to visualize elements of the stabilized general linear group $\text{GL} (\mathcal R)$ as infinite ``matrices'' equal to the identity in all but finitely many entries.
+\item It is natural to visualize elements of the stabilized general linear group $\text{GL} (\mathcal R)$ as infinite ``matrices'' equal to the identity in all but finitely many entries (e.g. \cite[p.
+522]{VasilovStepanov2011}).
 In this spirit, in \cite{BPos2002} elements of the direct limit group $\text{SL}_{\mathcal P} (\Z)$ were formally described using ``matrices'' with infinite index sets (equal to the identity matrix in all but finitely many entries); correspondingly, matrices presenting SFTs were allowed to have infinite index sets, and required to be nonzero in only finitely many entries.
-Now, I think this ``simplifying'' notation was a nonoptimal choice.
-In this note we express results only using matrices with finite index sets. \item The condition (3) \cite[Theorem 3.1]{BPos2002} refers to an $\text{SL}_{\mathcal P} (\Z)$ equivalence between $I-A$ and $I-P^{-1}A'P$, for a permutation matrix $P$ inducing an automorphism of the poset used to define the $\p$-block structure of $I-A'$.
-The permutation conjugation was needed because the $\p$-blocked structures in \cite{BPos2002} were defined using standard block triangular structures, so an $\text{SL}_{\mathcal P} (\Z)$ equivalence forced an equivalence of the given $i$th diagonal blocks, for each $i$.
-Theorem \ref{feresult} is stated for partitioned matrices, for which we do not require a standard block structure for $I-A'$. \end{enumerate} \end{rem}
+In the current paper, we follow a more standard convention, and express results only using matrices with finite index sets. \item A matrix $A$ in $\MPdeltaess(\Z_+)$ can be presented as a standard matrix, with the sets $\mathcal I^A_p$ being successive integers (so, a submatrix $A\{p,q\}$ is a block in the block triangular structure).
+One can check that the $\p$-blocked standard matrices derived in this way from matrices in $\MPdeltaess(\Z_+)$ are (apart from the infinite vs. finite matrix difference discussed above) the matrices in the class $\mathfrak M^o_{\mathcal P,+}(\Z)$ which appears in the statement of \cite[Theorem 3.1]{BPos2002}. \item In \cite[Theorem 3.1]{BPos2002}, for matrices $A,A'$ in $\mathfrak M^o_{\mathcal P,+}(\Z), \mathfrak M^o_{\mathcal P',+}(\Z)$ (respectively) there is a poset isomorphism $\nu: \mathcal P \to \mathcal P'$ inducing a permutation $P$ of indices such that there is a positive stabilized $\text{SL}_{\mathcal P}(\Z)$ equivalence of $(I-A)$ and $I-(P^{-1}A'P)$.
+In our current notation, this replaces some chosen $\mathcal P'$ partitioning $\{ \mathcal I^B_q: q\in \mathcal P'\}$ with a $\mathcal P$-partitioning $\{ \mathcal I^B_{\nu(p)}: p\in \mathcal P\}$. \item If $A\in \MEdelta(\Z_+)$, then for $\p = \p^A$, with the natural $\p$ partitioning of indices we have $A\in \MPdelta(\Z_+)$.
+If $I-A'$ is any $\p$-stabilization of $I-A$, then $A'\in \MPdeltaess(\Z_+)$.
+Thus \cite[Theorem 3.1]{BPos2002} applies to the matrices considered in Theorem \ref{feresult}. \end{enumerate} \end{rem}